Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Go for a sunset adventure

-It isn’t easy to appreciate the sunset from the capital and the mountain villages in Andorra.
+It is challenging to appreciate the sunset from the capital and the mountain villages in Andorra.
 But, once you venture out in the mountains and gain altitude, you discover sunsets are pretty impressive from there!

 We can assure you there’s no better feeling than enjoying a tasty meal while watching the sunset behind the mountains.
 That’s what we go for when we want to enjoy a special occasion or cram adventure time during the weekdays, as we did last summer in Casamanya.